Postdoctoral Research Fellow in Mathematics

 Join us and start seeing the world in a different light.

-- A background in areas of application of category theory, including but not limited to: algebraic geometry, Lie theory, model theory, or realizability.
+- A background in areas of application of category theory, including but not limited to: quasicategory theory, higher dimensional category theory or Hopf algebra theory

 Macquarie University is an EO Employer committed to diversity and social inclusion.
 Applications are encouraged from people with a disability; women (particularly for senior and non-traditional roles); Indigenous Australians, people who identify as GLBTI; and those from culturally and linguistically diverse backgrounds